 - Vendor fails to solve productivity and workflow issues experienced by clinicians when using the platform

-Though these reasons are some of the most common, any number of EMR challenges or opportunities for improvement can be a driving force toward adopting a new EHR system.
+Though these reasons are some of the most common, any number of EMR challenges or opportunities for improvement can be a driving force toward adopting the functions of a new EHR system.
 A 2020 journal article quipped, “As there can never be a perfect spouse, there can never be a perfect EMR.”
 However, organizations can experience highly impactful advantages by switching to an EHR vendor and platform that aligns more closely with their needs, priorities, and goals.

 Save $91,000 Every Year